An OHA Highland Wonders event

-Moskowitz will make his presentation on Friday, Feb.
-3, at 6:30 p.m. at the Community Cultural Center of Tonasket located at 411 S. Western Ave.
-(Dinner benefiting the Community Cultural Center at 5:15 p.m., followed by the presentation with tea, coffee and desserts.)
-The presentation is free; dinner is $8 for CCC members and $9 for non-members; desserts by donation (benefit for the CCC).
+The event takes place on Friday, Jan.
+6 at the Community Cultural Center, 411 S. Western Ave., in Tonasket.
+Dinner benefiting the Community Cultural Center is at 5:15 p.m., followed by tea, coffee, desserts and a book signing at 6 p.m.
+The presentation is at 6:30 p.m.
+The presentation is free; donations are always welcome.
+Dinner is $8 for CCC members and $9 for non-members; desserts by donation (benefit for the CCC).

 More info about this and other upcoming events: www.okanoganhighlands.org/education/hw